scionassociation/scion-research_I-D/draft-meynell-panrg-scion-research-questions.md

   With this knowledge these two layers can easily determine when to send a new path (analogous to connection migration in QUIC {{RFC9000}}), so that the server is instructed to use it for the next replies.
-* The server must ask the control server for a path, regardless of the client's policy.
+* The server must ask the control plane for a path, regardless of the client's policy.
 * The client (somehow) sends a new packet with a new path, prompting the server to use this path from now on.

 There are some nuances: Usually the server's API will store the initial address of the client to be used through all the session.
 We might need to take this into account.